gknowles/dimcli/docs/README.md

 ## Arguments
-Cli is used by declaring variables to receive arguments.
+Dim::Cli is used by declaring variables to receive arguments.
 Either via pointer to a predefined external variable or by implicitly creating the variable as part of declaring it.